IpsumDominum/ClimbingGymManagementSoftware/README.md

 </div>

-Open Gym is free Point of Sales + Customer Relations Management software for climbing/fitness gym :)
+Open Gym is a free Point of Sales + Customer Relations Management software for climbing/fitness gym :)
 Still needing a lot of work and branding is currently Resistance Climbing Gym, which is where it is first funded and developed. https://resistanceclimbing.co.nz/